jeffskinnerbox/blog/content/ideas/getting-started-with-raspberry-pi-zero.md

 The LiFePO4wered/Pi works fine for the Raspberry Pi Zero and 1, but it could have difficulty maintaining a charge for a RPi 2 or 3 under load.
-The  latest version, the [LiFePO4wered/18650][89], can hand these heavy load conditions.
+The  latest version, the [LiFePO4wered/18650][89], can hand these heavy load conditions.  <-- NOW DISCONTINUED, as of January 2024
 You can even get a case with room for the RPi3 and the LiFePO4wered/Pi [on Tindie][90].
 **Note:** Adafruit has a similar solution to the LiFePO4wered/Pi doing a [hack of its PowerBoost 500 Charger][25].